 Most employers offer an education allowance, but again, it is good to double check this.
 School fees vary depending on the school and the grade level of the child.
-Nursery and pre-Kindergarten can cost around 20,000 QAR/year, while sixth form/high school fees can be as much as 50,000 QAR/year.
+Nursery and pre-Kindergarten can cost around 20,000 QAR a year, while sixth form/high school fees can be as much as 50,000 QAR a year.
 There will most certainly be a few extra fees on top of this, such as application and registration fees, uniforms and transport fees.

 Cost of health insurance in Qatar

 Health insurance is normally organised by employers, and the standard of care in Qatar is good.
-If health insurance is not included in your payment package, highly subsidised health and dental care with Hamad Medical Corporation can be accessed with the purchase of a Hamad Card (100 QAR).
+If health insurance is not included in an expat's payment package, highly subsidised health and dental care with Hamad Medical Corporation can be accessed with the purchase of a Hamad Card (100 QAR).

 Cost of food and clothing in Qatar